omniV1/AQC/Docs/InitialProposal.md

 **Owen Lindsey** (Full Stack Developer & Project Manager): As the project manager, I'll be Sarah's primary point of contact, ensuring her vision is faithfully translated into the platform's features and functionality.
 Drawing on my experience with JavaScript, TypeScript, C#, Java, and various frameworks, I'll oversee project direction and timeline adherence while maintaining regular communication about our progress.
 My background as an Air Force veteran has equipped me with valuable experience in team coordination and attention to detail that will serve this project well.

 **Carter Wright** (Full Stack Developer & Scrum Master): Carter will facilitate our development process, breaking down complex features into manageable components and ensuring smooth day-to-day progress.
-His experience with React development will be instrumental in creating the beautiful, intuitive interface that embodies the storybook aesthetic of A Quiet Chapter while maintaining responsiveness across all devices.
+His experience with React development will be instrumental in creating the beautiful, intuitive interface that embodies the storybook aesthetic of LUNARA while maintaining responsiveness across all devices.

 **Andrew Mack** (Full Stack Developer & Development Manager): Andrew will focus on code quality, system security, and technical integrity throughout the project.
 His technical knowledge will be crucial for developing the integrated features that make the platform uniquely supportive for each family's journey, while helping maintain a stable, secure, and scalable platform.